APrettyCoolProgram/card-game-decklists/magic-the-gathering/arena/mutate-abzan.md

 # Mutate:Abzan
-Abzan colors that focus on mutating creatures.
+Abzan colors that focus on the *mutating* keyword.

 ### Standard
 ```